DeNederlandscheBank/data-quality-rules/README.rst

 * (Statistical) validation rules for Solvency 2 and FTK

-* Source code to extract csv-, Pandas pickles- and html-files from XBRL instance files
+* Source code to extract csv- and Pandas pickle-files from XBRL instance files

 * Source code to evaluate validation rules on Pandas pickle-files

-* Notebook tutorials to get you started
+* Command line interfaces and notebook tutorials to get you started

+Currently, a limited number of EIOPA-validation rules are included and the code to evaluate all EIOPA-validation is not yet included.